All dogs must be registered at three months of age and then annually by August 31. New registrations and renewals can be paid at the Council Offices.

 Council offers free first registration of dogs adopted from Council's pound.

-Concession card holders are also eligible for discounted dog registration.
+Concession card holders are eligible for discounted dog registration.

 Click here for a list of fees for dog registration.